igordosreis/boilerplate-frontend/README.md

 # Front-end Boilerplate for Next.js 13, Typescript and Sass

-A simple boilerplate designed to get front-end projects up and running quickly using Next.js, Typescript, and Sass, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.
+A simple boilerplate designed to get front-end projects up and running quickly using Next.js, Typescript and Sass, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.

 ### Features

-- Consistent code standards: on every commit Husky, executes Lint-staged, running linters, formating with Prettier and type checking all staged files.
+- Consistent code standards: on every commit Husky executes Lint-staged, running linters, formating with Prettier and type checking all staged files.
 - Linters: ESLint for .tsx and .ts files and Stylelint for .scss and .css files
 - Standardized commit messages with Commitlint and Angular Conventional Commits
 - Node version locking with Volta